CodeForSummitCounty/charitylocator/README.md

 ## Project Moderator's personal comments

-I am @gsvolt.
+I am <http://www.twitter.com/gsvolt>.
 I believe that everyone deserves to know which charities are in my surrounding area.
 In fact, I'd like to know about any charities around me where-ever I travel - atleast in USA.

 I have realized pretty quickly that such a resource does not exist and is merited.